 - In April, the Swedish Artist Ernst Billgren buys Omfalos, the price is 10,000 SEK.
 The Enforcement Service supports the removal of Omfalos.

 - Billgren and Vilks appeal the decision in District Court in Malmö.
 District Court informs of occasional inhibition of the order.
 The owner Billgren requests that: “Omfalos cannot be harmed”.

 - Vilks agrees with the owner Billgren to find an “artistically interesting solution” of the removal of Omfalos.
 Vilks applies with the County Administrative Board in Skåne to blow up Omfalos by 100 kilos of dynamite as a tribute to Alfred Nobel in connection with the 100-years anniversary of the Nobel price.

-- In December 7 the County Administrative Board in Skåne makes a secret decision, which only the Enforcement Service receives.
-The authorities went into action on the Sunday morning of December 9 2001 and removes Omfalos with the aid of a boat with a hydraulic crane.
+- On December 7, the County Administrative Board in Skåne makes a secret decision, which only the Enforcement Service receives.
+The authorities went into action on the Sunday morning of December 9 2001 and removed Omfalos with the aid of a boat with a hydraulic crane.

-- In January Vilks requests at the County Administrative Board to erect a memorial monument over Omfalos.
-The answer comes February 27.
+- In January, Vilks requests permission from the County Administrative Board to erect a memorial monument over Omfalos.
+The answer comes on February 27.
 Vilks is permitted to erect an 8 cm (about 3 inch) monument.

 - February 22, Omfalos is collected from the Enforcement Service and placed in Mölle.

 - September 26 ,the District Court informs that the Enforcement Service demand of 92,500 SEK (~$925 USD) for the removal is justified, in addition to this, legal expenses of 11,000 SEK (~$110 USD) are also due.
 The matter is appealed.